Starlancer: Reception

 The game received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.
 Chris Kramer of NextGen said of the PC version in its July 2000 issue, "You'll definitely love StarLancer on its own, and as an appetite for next year's FreeLancer[sic], we're already salivating."
 (Ironically, Freelancer was not released until 2003.)
 Seven issues later, however, Kevin Rice said that the Dreamcast version "doesn't give the same intense experience as its big brother on PC, but it's still OK.
 Just be prepared to wrestle with controls beyond movement and weapons."

 Kevin "BIFF" Giacobbi of GameZone gave the PC version nine out of ten, calling it "a beautiful game in which one will find hours of entertainment."
+Brian Wright of GamePro said called the same PC version "a solid game that action fans are sure to enjoy."
+Later, Air Hendrix said, "If you've played the PC version of StarLancer, the Dreamcast version offers nothing new—the missions are identical.
+But StarLancer's thrilling space combat gives Dreamcast pilots a lot to get pumped about."

 The PC version was commercially unsuccessful.
 PC Data reported its sales at 28,685 units and revenues at $1.21 million in the U.S. by July 2000, which Mark Asher of CNET Gamecenter described as a "major disappointment".
 He cited this performance as part of a trend of falling sales for space flight simulators and the wider flight simulator genre.
 According to designer Eric Peterson, the game ultimately sold around 400,000 units by late 2001—below expectations at Digital Anvil.

 The PC version was a runner-up for "Best Game No One Played" at IGN's Best of 2000 Awards.
 It was also a finalist for the "Sci-fi Simulation of the Year" award at GameSpot's Best and Worst of 2000 Awards, which went to MechWarrior 4: Vengeance.